rajanbajaj/weather-reporting-app/README.md

 # Prerequisits:
 * node version v23.11.0
+* Register an APP to get an API key for weather data at https://developer.accuweather.com/
 * Create a google console developer account
 * Create a service account on google cloud workspace: https://cloud.google.com/iam/docs/service-accounts-create
 * Enable the following APIs for this service account: